bcw222/chromium-website/site/Home/chromium-security/pwnium-4/index.md

 further warrant that your actions do not violate your employer’s or company’s policies and procedures.

-3. SPONSOR: The Program is sponsored by Google Inc. (“Google” or "Sponsor"), a Delaware corporation with principal place of business at 1600 Amphitheatre Parkway, Mountain View, CA, 94043, USA.
+3. SPONSOR: The Program is sponsored by Google LLC (“Google” or "Sponsor"), a Delaware corporation with principal place of business at 1600 Amphitheatre Parkway, Mountain View, CA, 94043, USA.